 When you’re able to rotate the selection a curved arrow with two ends will appear.
 To resize, it shows a straight arrow.
 Very simple and similar to other drawing software!

 Careful with resizing though!
 If you’re using raster layers, you’ll lose quality as you scale things.
 For example, if you’re trying to scale it up, you’ll notice the selection will start to look fuzzy and distorted.
-If it’s a very small resize of the selection, it won’t be noticeable, but if you’re doing so, better use vector layers, so you won’t lose any quality in your drawings!
+If it’s a very small resize of the selection, it won’t be noticeable.
+But if you’re doing so, better use vector layers (here’s how), so you won’t lose any quality in your drawings!

 I always use vector layers for my line art so that I can resize them if I ever need to.
 That way I’m never worried about having to redo my lines because they lost quality.